 - Town Hall A venue for weddings, exhibitions, conferences etc and also home to the Museum of Oxford.
 Nearest stop: Christ Church/St. Aldate's.

 - Trinity College Enclosed by an iron palisade, Trinity has four major quadrangles as well a a large lawn, gardens and woodland.
 Nearest stop: Trinity College Gates.

 - University College Claimed to first be founded in 872 but most agree that it was actually 1249.
 Still the oldest of the colleges.
 Nearest stop: The Queen's College.

 - University Parks Large parkland areas open to the public during the day with beautiful gardens, large sports fields and rare / exotic plants.
-Nearest stop: Parks Road.
+Nearest stop: South Parks Road.